clareuwu/notes/README.md

 Then add yourself a user: `python add_user.py <username> <password>`, replacing `<username>` and `<password>` with your own desired account info.

 > Note, there's currently no authentication for displaying cards only to the account that made them, so if you have more than one user they can all see/edit every card in the db.
-I'm mostly making this for my own personal use, but I'm planning on adding that feature eventually
+I'm mostly making this for my own personal use, but I'm planning on implementing that eventually.

 To generate secret key:
 ```